 While hoods are good at keeping the weather out, they do restrict movement somewhat which you still retain with a hat, so I always made sure my children had both.

 Try to avoid ones with bobbles or ears or similar sticky-out bits.
 Plain hats such as beanies allow you to easily pull a hood over them for extra warmth when needed, those extra "cool" additions will make the hood less effective as the hood is kept away from the hat.
-Dangly bits at the side might look neat in the store, but when the wind starts to whip them constantly against chilly cheeks, you'll really wish you'd gone for the plainer version (I do appreciate however that you may have an uphill struggle to implement the sensible over the cool solution here - good luck!).
+Dangly bits at the side might look good, but when the wind starts to whip them constantly against chilly cheeks, you'll really wish you'd gone for the plainer version.
+I do appreciate however that you may have an uphill struggle to implement the sensible over the cool solution here - good luck!

-Make sure hats cover the ears too or have ear-flaps that can be folded down when needed, (it also stops the bigger kids flicking exposed ears in the cold).
+Make sure hats cover the ears too or have ear-flaps that can be folded down when needed.

 Balaclavas can be very effective, they can be rolled up as a standard hat or unrolled to provide extra warmth, especially useful in conjunction with a hood attached to the shell layer.